rubyworks/yaml_command/README.md

 Edit will open a YAML file for editing in the default editor (as defined by
 $EDITOR), and allow you to edit it.

-If instead you edit a directory, the the directory will be automatically slurped into a temporary file.
+If instead you edit a directory, then the directory will be automatically slurped into a temporary file.
 After editing the temporary file will be splatted back out to update the directory and it's files.

 ### view

-Outputs a colized rendering of the YAML file.
+Outputs a colorized rendering of the YAML file.

 ## Requirements

-YC uses the [Executable](http://rubyworks.github.com/executable) library for command line parsing and the [ANSI](http://rubyworks.github.com/ansi) library for handling console colorization.
+YAML Command uses the [ANSI](http://rubyworks.github.com/ansi) library for handling console colorization.

 ## Copyrights

 Copyright (c) 2011 Rubyworks.
 All rights reserved.

-YC may be distributed in accordance with the **BSD-2-Clause** license.
+YAML Comamnd may be distributed in accordance with the **BSD-2-Clause** license.

 See the LICENSE.txt file for details.